 High Desert Stampede History

 New rodeos are unusual.
 New nationwide top 60 rodeos are unheard of.
-The High Desert Stampede was awarded the 2019 Medium Rodeo of the Year for the Columbia River Circuit in recognition of these achievements.
+The High Desert Stampede was awarded the 2019 Medium Rodeo of the Year for the Columbia River Circuit in recognition of these achievements just a few years later.

 Now the fastest growing rodeo in the United States, the High Desert Stampede faced new challenges in the COVID pandemic.
 Being located in Oregon, we had to overcome some of the strictest and longest lasting lockdowns in the nation.
 Just two weeks prior to our 2020 rodeo, Governor Brown shuttered businesses, schools and communities throughout the entire state.
 Like everyone else, we were forced to cancel our 2020 rodeo.